mvorlander/predictomes_vis/README.md

 ![alt text](image-6.png)

 Predictions with high peak scores and high IPTM scores are in the top right corner, indicating confident interaction predictions and well-folded proteins.
-Predictions with high peak scores but low ipTM scores (top left corner) may indicate potential interactions involving disordered regions or flexible binding modes in large proteins, and are potentially missed by global metrics.
+Predictions with high peak scores but low ipTM scores (bottom right corner) may indicate potential interactions involving disordered regions or flexible binding modes in large proteins, and are potentially missed by global metrics.

 # Batch processing
 Both `network` and `binary` modes support batch processing of multiple POIs by providing either: